bhisaac/5eFP/5eFP-SRD.md

 A CHA check might arise when you try to influence or entertain others, when you try to make an impression or tell a convincing lie, or when you are navigating a tricky social situation.

-The GM might call for a Charisma check when you try to accomplish tasks like the following:
+The GM might call for a CHA check when you try to accomplish tasks like the following:

 - Convincingly hide the truth
 - Influence someone through overt threats, hostile actions, and physical violence